 based on the 88W8363 chipset and fully supports 802.11n.
 This card supports

 multiple VAPs and stations, up to eight of each.

 The cards in this section are not capable of acting as access points, but may be used as clients in station mode, for example as a wireless WAN.

 Atheros USB 2.0 wireless devices using AR5005UG and AR5005UX chipsets are

 Intel wireless network drivers cover various models with different drivers.

-Given the limited use of these adapters as clients only, a GUI-based solution to acknowledge these licenses has not yet been created.
+Given the limited use of these adapters as clients only, development of a GUI-based solution to acknowledge these licenses is unlikely.

 bwi(4) / bwn(4)¶